senocular/senocular.github.com/articles/js_class_is_not_syntactic_sugar.md

 - `class` `toString` returns the `class` syntax
 - `class` functions are always in strict mode (e.g. accessing `arguments` from a class always throws an error)
-- `class` `prototype` properties are not writable (`prototype` is writable for normal functions)
+- `class` `prototype` properties added by the class are not writable
 - Unlike `function` declarations, `class` declarations are not hoisted
-- A `class` name binding is available everywhere within a class for named classes
+- A `class` name binding is available everywhere within a class for named classes, for both expressions and declarations

 ### Internal Slots